Jamminssssss/Jamminssssss/README.md

 Here are some ideas to get you started:

 - 🔭Hello.
 My name is Jaemin Park.
-- 🌱 I am studying xcode.
+- 🌱 I am studying swift
 - 👯 I want to become an ios developer.
 - 🤔 I started coding because I wanted to relieve the discomfort I felt.
 - 💬 Ask me about ...